It's your favorite time of year to cuddle up in a warm sweater and relish a little fall baking.

 Gluten-Free Apple Desserts

 Apple is the quintessential fall fruit.
-Share a rustic Apple Galette or Apple Ricotta Cake with friends.
+Share a rustic gluten-free Apple Galette or gluten-free Apple Roses wrapped in Puff Pastry with friends.
 Make Apple-Cobbler-for-One.
 And bring your own Apple Cider Donuts when you visit the apple orchard.

 Gluten-Free Spiced Fall Desserts